swiftlang/swift-evolution/proposals/NNNN-task-cancellation-shields.md

 Swift concurrency offers task cancellation handlers which are invoked immediately when a task is cancelled.
 This allows you to dynamically react to cancellation happening without explicitly checking the `isCancelled` property of a task.

-Task cancellation shields also prevent cancellation handlers from firing if the handler wasn't stored while a shield was active.
+Task cancellation shields also prevent cancellation handlers from firing if the handler was stored while a shield was active.
 Again, this does not extend to child tasks, but only to the current task that is being shielded.

 For example, the task cancellation shield installed around the `slowOperation` in the snippet below, would effectively prevent the cancellation handler inside the `slowOperation` function from ever triggering: